LEVERAGE: What, Where and How to Measure

 |Increase in profits||20% ||50%|

 Of course companies do not disclose whether their costs are fixed or variable.
 It can only be surmised from their historical financials and your understanding of the business.
+The dramatic 2014 drop in energy prices shows the change over a year during which companies could not adjust their costs.
+Sales were not fully impacted because of forward contracts and because production was increased, but the bottom line was demolished.

 Next consider the leverage differences between companies both of which have fixed costs.
 Here we see that the low-cost producer has less leverage than the high-cost producer.
 This is counter-intuitive.
 Most investors would think it smarter to buy the company with the 'best' cost structure.
 But when you are gambling on an increase to revenues for all competitors, your returns will be larger with the 'worst' company.